 - McKinney Falls State Park: Located within Austin city limits are smooth limestone pools and picturesque waterfalls that are perfect for swimming or hiking.

-- Mount Bonnell: With only 102 stairs to the top, even little kids can make it to the peak of the highest viewpoint in the city.
+- Mount Bonnell: With only 102 stairs to the top, even little kids can make it to the peak of one of the highest viewpoints in the city.

 Travel tip: While you’re in the area, stop by Mayfield Park and Preserve to catch a glimpse of the beautiful peacocks that roam the grounds.

 - Kayak and Fish in Lady Bird Lake: Rent a pole and a kayak and spend a day on the lake teaching your kids how to fish.
 Definitely an activity for the memory books.

 - Hamilton Pool: About an hour outside of Austin, Hamilton Pool is a beautiful natural spring-fed pool where you can hike, swim, snorkel and just have fun.
 Reservations are required during the peak summer months and swimming is not guaranteed, so book in advance to make sure you can get in.
 Swimming is temporarily suspended.
 Check the website for current information.

 I love you so much Mural.
 Credit Jade Broadus, courtesy of iExplore.

 Arts and Attractions